mtiezzi/mtiezzi.github.io/_pages/about.md

 Projects
 ========

-I am currently involved in several projects at my former laboratory, [SAILab](https://sailab.diism.unisi.it/)
+In the following, some of the projects I was involved in my former laboratory, [SAILab](https://sailab.diism.unisi.it/)

 <p align="middle">
   <img src="../images/sailab.png" width="15%" />